INFOSYS221-2021/lab-03-ezlab/README.md

 GET numbers
 SET num1 to one of the numbers
 SET num2 to the other number
-SET smallest to the minimum of num1 and num2
+SET smallest to the smallest number
-FOR every number between 1 and smallest
+FOR every number between 1 and the smallest number
   IF num1 and num2 are divisable
     SET commonDivisor to the number
   ENDIF
-  ELSE
-    SET commonDivisor to 1
-   ENDELSE
 ENDFOR
 END